rbodarve/CCPHYS2L/README.md

 # Electrostatics Calculator

 A comprehensive Python application for visualizing and calculating electrostatic properties on a 2D Cartesian plane.
 This interactive tool allows users to place charged particles and perform various electrostatics calculations including electric fields, potentials, forces, and more.
+This is the final project for the course CCPHYS2L (College Physics 2) done by the following people: James Adrian Castro, Harley Galamiton, Renaire Odarve and Jude Renwell Prodigalidad.

 ## Features